 Hey everyone.
 So I’m here with my second travel blog and this one is all about my awesome little adventure to Iceland.
-I’ve already uploaded a short YouTube video compiling the highlights of my trip so be sure to check that out.
-Now what’s with the title ‘Un-finished business’?!
+I’ve already uploaded a short YouTube video compiling the highlights of my trip so be sure to check that out!

-Simple to explain; I didn’t manage to see the illusive northern lights whilst away after trying to do so for 3 days.
-I had some stunning weather whilst visiting however the evening skies seemed to provide a nice cover of cloud consequently hiding what I’m sure would be a spectacular light show.
-I already see myself going back to Iceland one day however I’m even more motivated to do so now as I want to catch a glimpse of the northern lights in person.
+I already see myself going back to Iceland one day however I’m even more motivated to do so now as I want to catch a glimpse of the northern lights which didn’t make an appearance!
 Missing the lights did not however put a dampener on my trip; I did tonnes of exploring and had a great experience whilst doing so.
 A quick heads up for anyone who does head to Iceland; use Reykjavik Excursions for everything as they were so reliable and more than helpful for the duration of my stay.